Skip to main content

 Workflows and tasks are collectively referred to as targets, although workflows are really just special forms of tasks, from which runs can be started.
 You can think of the distinction between workflows and tasks a bit like the distinction between public and private functions in a module.

-Workflows need to be registered with a project and workspace so that they appear in the UI.
-This can be done explicitly (e.g., for a production workspace as part of a build process), or automatically by an agent when it starts/restarts (using the --register
+Workflows need to be registered with a project and space so that they appear in the UI.
+This can be done explicitly (e.g., for a production space as part of a build process), or automatically by a worker when it starts/restarts (using the --register or --dev flag).

 Runs